dochy-ksti/munyorunyoru/readme.md

     }
 }
 ```
-This crate also contains the [concurrent](https://docs.rs/munyo/latest/munyo/struct.Concurrent.html) version of the functions to deserialize, and runtime agnostic async fn to receive the deserialized data concurrently.
+You can define your language with Munyo and backing Rust code.
+You should customize the language
+as efficient as possible for the data you want to write.

 Please read the [doc](https://docs.rs/munyo) for details.

 ## Motivation

 The motivation is explained [here](https://github.com/dochy-ksti/munyorunyoru/blob/master/motivation.md)

+## Async

+This crate also contains the [concurrent](https://docs.rs/munyo/latest/munyo/struct.Concurrent.html) version of the functions to deserialize, and runtime agnostic async fn to receive the deserialized data concurrently.

 ## Usage